xinwenfu/GenCyber/Firewall/README.md

 <img src="../Imgs/WindowsDefenderFirewall.png" width=640>

-you know windows has the
-windows icon right if you have the keyboard when you push that then you can actually tap and search anything any application on your windows computer so here you can actually search your windows define the firewall if you type it you'll find it okay so you can see here right and uh on the left right you have the manual here called the turn windows defender firewall on or off so if you turn it off basically your computer is not product at all okay now we also have other ones and settings i'm going to show you later now here for our windows of virtual machine that we actually disabled the firewall because you know we want to kind of uh to show you uh the danger right and so we disabled that you can see we have private network disabled and we also have the public network profile disabled i know i don't have domain because i don't use this computer uh in in the university okay and uh okay so when you disable your windows firewall your computer is reachable by anybody any computer from the internet now of course if your computer is behind the you know your wi-fi router that's a different story because the wi-fi router has a firewall over there protecting you so i'm going to show you a few examples so i'm not sure if you guys know ping of course you guys know ping i'm talking to the high school students now and uh so when you uh setting up your computers sometimes you have a bunch of computers right you want to actually do some fun things for example you want to play with your friends or game and so in those cases now you may find oh my goodness i cannot actually seems um connected to my friend's computer and his community doesn't respond and so normally in those scenarios the first thing people will do is that people will use a software program called the pin so pn is a command which actually is available on linux windows and most of the platforms and the pin is used to test if an app address is active so basically if the computer with not active address is online or not okay so here is a simple description of the pin process so the ping program it actually uses a one kind of internet protocol called icmp so it sends out a request matches it's called echo means you i want you to send them my uh request back okay so ping sends the echo request message to an ip so if the ip is active right and then the computer restart the ip will send back something called the echo reply and so basically hello are you over there and then the ip right the receiver and we will respond yes i'm here that's basically that's what happens um uh with me okay and if the ip is not active then every message will be displayed by your team program telling you i cannot reachable cannot reach the uh the ip something like that so here we have a question here shall we block the pin messages okay and uh you know ping is a very useful kind of application why should we actually sometimes block the pin messages of course i'm gonna stop here
+On the left of the Windows Defender Firewall interface, you can manually turn the firewall on or off.
+If you turn it off, your computer has no protection at all.
+There are many other settings.
+For our Windows virtual machine, we actually disabled the firewall.
+Both private profile and public profile are disabled.
+I don't have the domain profile for the VM because i don't use this VM in the university network.

+#### Allow and Block ping
+When you set up your computers and play games with friends, you have a bunch of computers.
+But you got some networking problem and one computer does not work.
+You want to test if the network is set up right or now.
+In such a scenarion, people often use a program called ping to test if that computer in trouble is in the network or not.
+*ping* is available on Linux, Windows and other operating systems. ping is used to test if an IP address is active.
+If the computer does not have an active IP address, we say it is offline.
+Otherwise, it is online.

+Here is a simple description of the ping process . ping uses an Internet protocol called ICMP.
+It sends out *echo request* message (just a message with particular format) to an IP.
+This is analogous to the shout "Are you there?"
+If the ip is active, the computer with the ip sends the *echo reply* message.
+This is analogous to the shout back "Yes, I'm here."
+If the ip is not active, error messages are displayed by ping.

+team program telling you i cannot reachable cannot reach the uh the ip something like that so here we have a question here shall we block the pin messages okay and uh you know ping is a very useful kind of application why should we actually sometimes block the pin messages of course i'm gonna stop here